Stability for linearized gravity on the Kerr spacetime: Analytic preliminaries

 \end{enumerate} \end{definition}

 \begin{remark} \begin{enumerate} \item Throughout this paper, it is necessary to have many small parameters.
 It is sufficient to replace all of these small parameters by the smallest of them and, hence, to treat them all as a single parameter.
-This small parameter is denoted $\delta>0$. \item Unless otherwise stated, constants such as $C, K$ can change value from line to line, as needed, and the allowed range of values for $\delta$ may decrease as needed. \end{enumerate} \end{remark}
+This small parameter is denoted $\delta>0$ as stated in the previous definition. \item Unless otherwise stated, constants such as $C, K$ can change value from line to line, as needed, and the allowed range of values for $\delta$ may decrease as needed. \end{enumerate} \end{remark}

 \begin{definition} \begin{enumerate} \item Let $F_1, F_2$ be dimensionless quantities, and let $\delta$ be a positive dimensionless constant.
 We say that $F_1\lesssim F_2$ if there exists a constant $C$ such that $F_1\leq C F_2$. \item Let $F_1, F_2$ be such that $F_1/F_2$ has dimension $M^\gamma$.
 We say that $F_1\lesssim F_2$ if $F_1 \leq M^\gamma C F_2$. \item Let $P$ be a set of parameters.
 We say that $F_1\lesC{P} F_2$ if there is a constant $C(P)$ such that $F_1 \lesssim C(P) F_2$. \item We say that $F_1 \gtrsim F_2$ and $F_1 \gtrC{P} F_2$ if $F_2 \lesssim F_1$ and $F_2 \lesC{P} F_1$, respectively, and further that $F_1 \sim F_2$ if it holds that $F_1 \lesssim F_2$ and $F_2 \lesssim F_1$.
 For a set of parameters $P$, $F_1 \simC{P} F_2$ is defined analogously. \end{enumerate} \end{definition}